 If you're a sedentary listener, however, these on-ear headphones are great.
 In terms of competition, the Klipsch Reference On-Ear II are an excellent alternative that can block out more external sound.
 However, the trade off is the extended and exciting highs of the V-Moda XS as the Klipsch has more high frequency roll-off.

-Read the full review: V-Moda XS
+Read more: V-Moda XS review

 The Klipsch Reference On-Ear II are the follow up to the previous year’s excellent Reference On-Ear model, a previous resident of the best on-ear headphones round up.
 Admittedly, this year's model doesn’t change much in terms of design or sound – but why fix something that’s not broken?